 Ransomware attacks are a threat to all private and public entities.
 As long as they have a connection to the internet, they become a target for cybercriminals.
 For example, just as we were closing this article, the information technology unit for Virginia’s General Assembly suffered a ransomware attack.
 Unfortunately, there is no respite in sight.

 Professionals working in these fields better be prepared to identify the framework that can better protect them, comply with the rules and regulations that protect customers’ information, and learn how to respond to these incidents while keeping the business running.
-A Master of Legal Studies in Cybersecurity and Data Privacy from Cleveland-Marshall is a sound investment for any company who wants to have the most competent and prepared professionals or any individual who wants to stand out in this field.
+A Master of Legal Studies in Cybersecurity and Data Privacy from CSU College of Law is a sound investment for any company who wants to have the most competent and prepared professionals or any individual who wants to stand out in this field.

 Want to Learn More?